Frizz228/Cybersecurity/README.md

 This project is licensed under the **MIT License**.
 Feel free to use, modify, and share — and help make the web a safer place 💻✨

----

-Would you like me to make this README more **visually enhanced for GitHub dark mode** (with an ASCII banner title and emoji icons per section for a more “premium” look)?